ramigs/nuxt-fauna-article/nuxt-fauna.md

 repositories you're interested in, and displaying the information that is more relevant to you In this example, we'll display the GitHub stars and the date of last commit.

+Let's imagine we have a Repo Catalogue of GitHub projects we would like to keep track of.
+It's not that often that we need to add or delete a Film from the catalogue.
+Do we need to have a server query a database at each client request?
+Couldn't we pass the heavy lifting to the build process?

 only some have a special place in your heart and that does not happen every day.